rjain2470/rjain2470.github.io/_pages/about.md

     <p>Storrs, Connecticut 06269.</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: false # Add for socials
 announcements:
   enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items